 The US criminal justice system suffers from over-incarceration, hurting individuals and communities.
-While a growing number of jurisdictions are turning to electronic monitoring to reduce overcrowding in prisons, this new system often unfairly financially burdens participants and restricts their movement, preventing full participation in the economy and community.
+While a growing number of jurisdictions are turning to electronic monitoring to reduce overcrowding in prisons, this new system often burdens participants financially and restricts their movement, preventing their full participation in the economy and community.

-We believe the smart use of monitoring technology can be the most transformative innovation in criminal justice in our lifetimes.
-We are working with a large municipality to revolutionize their electronic monitoring program, using state-of-the-art data science techniques to enhance public safety while minimizing the program’s financial and social impact on participants.
+We believe the smart use of monitoring technology can be the most transformative innovation in criminal justice within our lifetimes.
+We are working with large municipalities to revolutionize their electronic monitoring programs, using state-of-the-art data science techniques to enhance public safety while minimizing the program’s impact on participants.
 Our long-term goal is for electronic monitoring programs to allow participants to remain integrated and productive members of society.

 Other work in this area includes: